Is Martindale-Hubbell AV Rating Really Worth It in 2024?

 2. Compile and Submit Your Peer References Using the Peer Reference Nomination Tool

-You will make a list of your peer references.
-To submit them in the peer reference nomination tool, your references need to:
+Attorneys seeking a Martindale peer review rating will need to create a list of peer references.
+To submit them through Martindale’s peer reference nomination tool, references must:

 • Have profiles on Martindale-Hubbell’s website